 Tambopata National Reserve

-The location of Tambopata Ecolodge offers easy access to the wildlife habitats of the tropical forest and the extraordinary biodiversity of Tambopata National Reserve.
+The location of our comfortable jungle lodge offers easy access to the wildlife habitats of Peru’s rainforest and the extraordinary biodiversity of Tambopata National Reserve.

-Exploring the forest lake system by canoe or along narrow trails is a marvelous experience.
-Much of the area’s abundant fauna lives on or near water sources.
-Aside from many of the more than 500 species of birds recorded in the Reserve, lakes are home to giant otters and black caiman.
-Formed by over 1400 individual plant species, the forests are also home to 13 species of monkeys, 1200 species of butterflies, 60 kinds of amphibians and more than 100 types of mammals, with the solitary jaguar dominating an infinitely complex food chain.
+Exploring the tropical forest and lake ecosystems that surround our eco-lodge, along narrow trails or by canoe, is a marvelous experience.
+Much of our area’s abundant fauna lives on or near water sources.
+In addition to many of the more than 600 species of birds recorded in the Reserve, lakes are home to giant otters and black caiman.
+Formed by over 1400 individual plant species, our forests are also home to 08 species of monkeys, 1200 species of butterflies, 60 kinds of amphibians and more than 100 species of mammals, with the solitary jaguar at the apex of an infinitely complex food chain.

 Ecosystem, fauna and flora

 To the east of the Andes lies the Amazon basin, a lowland region known to biologists as subtropical humid forest, which receives less rainfall than tropical forest.
 The climate here is warm and humid.
 The driest season is from June to October, with an average of seven rainy days a month.
 During the rest of the year there is more rain, with January and February the rainiest months.
-Animals can be seen throughout the year and they often go to rivers and lakes to drink during the dry season.
-The fruit season is during and immediately after the rainy season, and birds and monkeys are particularly active at this time.
+Animals can be seen throughout the year.
+They often go to rivers and lakes to drink during the dry season, and because the fruiting season occurs during the rains, birds and monkeys are particularly active at this time of year.

 Macaw clay lick

-One of the most spectacular sights in the Amazon is just a fascinating three-hour boat ride from the Ecolodge, at a bend in the river known as a macaw clay lick.
-Here hundreds of parrots and macaws from at least 10 species come together every day from throughout the surrounding forest to feed, creating a spectacle of color and sound like no other in the natural world.
+One of the most spectacular sights in the Amazon is a fascinating boat ride from the Ecolodge, at a bend in the river known as a clay lick.
+Here, hundreds of parrots and macaws from at least 10 species come together in the mornings from throughout the surrounding forest to feed, creating a spectacle of color and sound like no other in the natural world.

 Eco-friendly river transport

 When traveling on rivers we use fast, non-polluting launches made from fiberglass.
-No ancient trees are cut down to make our boats and we are able to cover long distances and show you more of the forest during your stay.
+No ancient trees are cut down to make our boats and we are able to cover long distances and show our guests more of the rainforest during their stay.

-For more information about how you can enjoy a fascinating trip into the heart of Peru’s Amazon rainforests with Tambopata Ecolodge, contact us directly: sales@tambopatalodge.com
+For more information about how you can enjoy a fascinating jungle trip into the heart of Peru’s Amazon rainforest with Tambopata Ecolodge, contact us directly: sales@tambopatalodge.com

 Check out the itineraries we offer: